 Christine Day has been CEO since 2008.
-Prior to that, she had managerial experience at Starbucks and Select Comfort.
+Before that, she had managerial experience at Starbucks and Select Comfort.
 Dennis Wilson has been chairman since he founded the company in 1998.

 Clothing is not particularly susceptible to technological disruption, but the yoga boom is likely too recent a development for Buffett to feel comfortable investing in it.

 The Foolish conclusion